 A robotic palletizer may be the best solution on the planet.
 First off, no person should be

-A typical robot palletizer, including the end effector, runs about $100,000, all in.
-Let’s assume the robot cell replaces one person for each of two shifts for a five-day work week.
+A typical robot palletizer, including the end effector, runs about $100,000 all in.
+Let’s assume the robot cell replaces one person for each of two shifts for a five-day workweek.
 To dramatize the financial benefit, let’s look at leasing this investment for five years at 3.99%- after which you own it.

 The monthly cost works out to be $1,840/month.
-The savings in labor for one person for each shift at a paltry $20/hour including fringes is $6,930/month.
-Combine that with the turnover in those positions and workers comp costs and it’s the biggest no brainer in history.
+The savings in labor for one person for each shift at a paltry $20/hour, including fringes, is $6,930/month.
+Combine that with the turnover in those positions and workers comp costs, and it’s the biggest no-brainer in history.
 Now that’s GOOD automation!

 Now the BAD (or at least QUESTIONABLE)